 I attributed this spike in new business activity to summer vacations – not mine but the client’s.
 I imagined the client realizing somewhere in July that the agency search she’d planned to do that year hadn’t started yet.
 But if she could rally and send that RFP before her vacation started, the agencies that received it would have a couple of weeks to respond while she enjoyed the beaches of Nantucket.

-Maybe you spent your summer pitching a lot of business and not resting too much – and I hope that most of those pitches were successful—but as we move into Q4, you should be turning your focus to two things: tactical wins in what’s left of 2017 and a strategic plan for 2018.
+Maybe you spent your summer pitching a lot of business and not resting too much – and I hope that most of those pitches were successful—but as we move into Q4, you should be turning your focus to two things: tactical wins in what’s left of this year and a strategic plan for the year to come.

 Prospecting... that word sparks anxiety attacks in most agency leaders.
 Some get motivated.
 They realize they need to put an outbound prospecting program in place and rally the troops to make it happen.
 Contact lists get made, tasks are assigned, goals are set.
 Maybe even a few incentives are dangled in front of those reluctant team members who dread that moment when the boss decides it’s time for them to get serious about prospecting.